RobloxAPI/doc/README.md

 [GUIDELINES.md](GUIDELINES.md) document details how this project is structured, and how to write API documents.

-Documents are licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License][license].
+All documents within this repository, unless noted otherwise, are licensed to the Roblox API Reference Documentation contributors under the [CC-BY-SA-4.0][license] license.

 Documents have been authored using information from the following sources: